jwatte/2021-12-20-madhu-kumar/README.md

     ,,

 2. A number literal.
 This is a valid floating point value, rendered in US locale (decimal point, not comma, and possible exponents.)
+Each number will fit and be well behaved in a double precision floating point variable.
 This example contains one row with three literals that all evaluate to one:

     1,1.000,10e-1